-The methodology developed in this paper uses AI, ML, and DL to tackle a problem that derives from the way in which census administrators collected information in the nineteenth century.
-The historical mid-Victorian censuses in the UK that are now available as a digital database were collected in two formats: first, for 1851-81 a question was used that sought to distinguish employers and 'masters' from others: i.e. those individuals who were able to operate on own account either as sole operators, or employing others; second, for 1891-1911 the question was modified to ask individuals explicitly to identify themselves as employers, own account, or workers: termed their 'employment status'.
-Hence, for the later period the question attempted to collect full information on all entrepreneurs (as employers or own account) for the whole population.
-The change in the questions was a response to pressures from social scientists led by Charles Booth and Alfred Marshall, that the census administrators (General Register Office: GRO) introduce a new question that identified the self-employed (Treasury Committee, 1890; see also Higgs, 2004).
+The methodology developed in this paper uses AI, ML, and DL.
+The historical mid-Victorian censuses in the UK that are now available as a digital database were collected in two formats: first, for 1851-81 a question was used that sought to distinguish employers and 'masters'; second, for 1891-1911 the question was modified to ask individuals explicitly to identify themselves as employers, own account, or workers: termed their 'employment status'.
+Hence, for the later period, the question attempted to collect full information on all entrepreneurs (as employers or own account) for the whole population.
+The change in the questions was a response to pressures from social scientists led by Charles Booth and Alfred Marshall, that the census administrators (General Register Office: GRO) should introduce a new question that identified the self-employed (Treasury Committee, 1890; see also Higgs, 2004).

-The result of this change was a major improvement in census design as it provided a separate classifier that explicitly identified entrepreneurs, which was additional to their textual description of their occupation.
-However, it created a discontinuity with the earlier period where the census question provides potentially full coverage of employers, but only partial coverage of own account for those cases where they identified themselves as 'masters'.
-The term 'master' had an historical meaning for those trained or apprenticed in some trades who could operate alone or employ others, but it was a term that was obsolete in many occupations by the mid-Victorian period, whilst in other occupations 'master' had never been used (for example in professions, commerce, transport, and many retail trades).
-Indeed, in 1851 only about 6 per cent of entrepreneurs used the term master, which fell to about 3-4 per cent by 1881 (Bennett et al., 2018, 2019b).
-The classification problem that we tackle is: can the information in the later censuses on 'employment status' be used to train an information classifier to identify entrepreneurs in the early censuses using the textual responses to the question on employers, masters, and other occupations?
-Also, can information gathered from a subsample of the early censuses be used to train a classifier to generalize and identify entrepreneurs in the early censuses using standard demographic features, or alternatively the very detailed occupational information strings that individuals used to describe themselves?
+The result of this change was a major improvement in census design as it provided a separate classifier that explicitly identified entrepreneurs, which was additional to their textual description of their occupation but also a fundamental loss of information as the 500-character occupational string was reduced to a 70 character one (see below for a detailed discussion).
+As a result, there is a discontinuity between the earlier censuses before 1891 where the census question provides potentially full coverage of employers from the string "employing..." in the OccString feature, but only partial coverage of own account for those cases where they identified themselves as the string 'masters' in the same OccString.
+The term 'master' had a historical meaning for those trained or apprenticed in some trades who could operate alone or employ others, but it was a term that was obsolete in many occupations by the mid-Victorian period, whilst in other occupations 'master' had never been used (for example in professions, commerce, transport, and many retail trades).
+Indeed, in 1851 only about 6 per cent of entrepreneurs used the term master, which fell to about 3-4 per cent by 1881 (Bennett et al., 2018).

+The classification problem that we tackle is: can the explicit information in the later censuses on 'employment status' be used to train a classifier to identify entrepreneurs in the early censuses using their demographics or/and their textual responses to the question on employers, masters, and other occupations?
+Also, can information gathered from a subsample of the early censuses be used to train a classifier to generalize and identify entrepreneurs using standard demographic or/and text features?
 Finding a way to estimate entrepreneurial status for this early period is an important challenge since the later census questions align closely with modern censuses, thus allowing a continuous series of to be developed from 1891 to the present.
-Having an available benchmark for entrepreneurial status for 1851-81 allows the time series to be extended from 1851 up to the present; and it would also help develop long-term comparisons backwards to earlier periods before 1851.
+Having an available benchmark for entrepreneurial status for 1851-81 allows the time series to be extended from 1851 up to the present, and it would also help develop long-term comparisons backwards to earlier periods before 1851.

-Despite a progressive adoption of machine learning, this paper is one of the first to apply machine learning in an historical setting.
-Moreover, this use of machine learning solves a methodological gap in the classification of millions of individual that on the night of each census responded with valuable demographic and economic information.
+Despite the progressive adoption of machine learning, this paper is one of the first to apply machine learning in a historical setting.
+Moreover, this use of machine learning solves a methodological gap in the classification of millions of individuals that on the night of each census responded with valuable demographic and economic information.
 In this paper we describe the classification problem, present the methodology for applying ML, and test the performance of different ML algorithms.

-2. Methodology
+2. Research objective